aleshaleksey/fansys23/08-spell-list.md

 **Special**: The caster, if caught in the AoE, is not affected by the spell unless they so choose.

-**Upcast**: For every MP die above 5, the spell lasts for an extra target, or lasts for a minute longer.
+**Upcast**: For every MP die above 5, the spell can affect an extra target, or last for a minute longer.

 ___
 ## MP 6 spells